sudkc37/sudkc37/README.md

 ## Hi there 👋

 🔭 **Currently working on:**
-- Building a **Face Recognition System** for user authentication...
+- Building a **Face Recognition System** for user authentication 🔍🔍

 ## 🚀 Machine Learning Engineer | Data Scientist